rusarabw/maze-generation-using-depth-first-search/README.md

 ## How it Works?

-* Initialize a grid with cells each having walls in all 4 directions.
+* Initialize a grid with cells each having walls in all four directions.
 * Start from the starting cell and randomly select an unvisited neighbor.
 * Visit the unvisited neighbor while removing the wall between the current node and the neighbor.
-* Push the neighbor in to a stack.
+* Push the neighbor into a stack.
 * Iterate the process until there are no unvisited neighbors.
-* If there are no invisited neighbors, pop the stack and set the popped cell as the current cell.
+* If there are no unvisited neighbors, pop the stack and set the popped cell as the current cell.
 * Iterate this entire process until the stack is empty.

 ## How To Use